-This Part outlines the processes and requirements for payment of AIC in respect of a student in lawful custody or state authorised care.
+This Part outlines the processes and requirements for payment of AIC Scheme allowances in respect of a student in lawful Custody or State Authorised Care.

-- 3.6.1 Students in lawful custody - 3.6.2 Eligibility for students in State authorised care
+- 3.6.1 Students in lawful Custody - 3.6.2 Eligibility for students in State Authorised Care

-3.6.1 Students in lawful custody
+3.6.1 Students in lawful Custody

-AIC is not payable in respect of a student who is in a custodial institution such as a prison, remand centre or training school for the period of their committal.
+AIC Scheme allowances are not payable in respect of a student who is in a custodial institution such as a prison, remand centre or training school for the period of their Custody.

-3.6.2 Eligibility for students in State authorised care
+3.6.2 Eligibility for students in State Authorised Care

-AIC is not payable in respect of a student who is in State authorised care and whose permanent accommodation is financed wholly or substantially by a State or Territory government.
+AIC Scheme allowances are not payable in respect of a student who is in State Authorised Care and whose permanent accommodation is financed wholly or substantially by a State or Territory government.

-However, AIC may be payable in respect of a student in State authorised care arrangements such as in the care of a foster parent (see 2.1.12).
+However, AIC Scheme allowances may be payable in respect of a student in State Authorised Care arrangements such as in the care of a foster Parent (see 2.1.9).

-See 2.1.13 regarding the approved applicant where a student has been placed in foster care by the State/Territory welfare authorities with an organisation/institution, and 5.2.6 regarding the applicable level of Boarding Allowance entitlement in such circumstances.
+See $\underline{2.1.10}$ regarding the Approved applicant where a student has been placed in foster care by the State/Territory welfare authorities with an organisation/institution, and $\underline{5.2.6}$ regarding the applicable level of Boarding Allowance entitlement in such circumstances.